mothugget/Ebaits/README.md

 The server port must be entered in the .env file.
 See the .env.sample file for tne correct variable names.

+Run the server/index.js file in node.
+Then just install all the dependencies til it stops crashing.
+So far I had:

+`npm i express`
+`npm i mongoose`
+`npm i cors `

+Then add your values to a /server/.env file (checkout .env.sample) and you should be good.

 ### Database

 In order for this server to function you must have MongodDB installed and running on your system.